avogt-sundn/forwardproxy/README.md

 You can also not change the way dockerhub registry is accessed when downloading base images: to introduce a proxy, you have to change DOCKER_OPTS on the docker daemon (with redhat/centos/ubuntu -> file /etc/default/docker)

+#### I set the proxy on the /etc/default/docker but build hangs

+Setting the proxy on the daemon only changes how the daemon connects to docker registries (esp. dockerhub).
+This setting is solely used during the FROM line of the dockerfile.
+Once the daemon downloaded the base image, it starts the docker build within a container!
+That container gets networking but does not inherit environment variables since this would make builds become environment-dependent.

 # Transparent proxying #

 Read this: